Free limited company formation

 Ready to set up your company?

-Whether you are an existing business (trading as a Sole Trader) looking to incorporate or starting a new business through a Limited Company, we are here to help ensure that your Company Formation is done right from the start.
+Whether you are an established business owner (trading as a Sole Trader) looking to incorporate or start a new business through a Limited Company, we will ensure your Company Formation gets the perfect start.

-Choosing the right company structure, shareholding, share classes, and ensuring that the Articles of Association and Memorandum of Articles meet your business requirements is crucial at the setup stage.
+We will advise choosing the proper company structure to decide on the ownership of your company, i.e. how many shareholders and how many shares each will have (known as their shareholding).
+In addition, ensuring that the Articles of Association and Memorandum of Articles meet your business requirements is crucial at the setup stage.

 Private limited company by Shares (Ltd) – Most common